 He discovered from the Welfare Department that she was one of many hundreds in the borough in a similar position.

 Together with a few friends, he decided to do something about it.
 They visited twelve older people whose names they had been given by the Marylebone Welfare Department and invited them to come to Hampton Court on the first Sunday in March 1965.

 From this small start, Trevor decided to set up further groups and in September 1965 they were granted charitable status to enable them to raise funds to advertise for volunteers.

-This small act of kindness grew into what is today a national charity with groups in every region of England, as well as Wales Scotland.
-Trevor is still involved as the charity's Chairman, and the group he started in 1965 is still going strong.
+This small act of kindness grew into what is today a national charity with groups throughout England, Scotland and Wales.
+Trevor remains a keen supporter of the charity and the group he started in 1965 is still going strong!